ATM book cover

-While Moshe Feldenkrais’s 1972 book titled Awareness Through Movement is one of his most accessible works, his scientific writing and broad musings about the social and anthropological implications of his discoveries can be challenging.
+While Moshe Feldenkrais’s 1972 book titled Awareness Through Movement is one of his most accessible works, his scientific writing and broad musings about the social and anthropological implications of his discoveries can be challenging to parse.

-While the whole book is worth reading, I’ve highlighted below the sections that are most helpful if you’re working through the lessons with my recorded versions.
-You’ll also find a recommended study order for the lessons.
+The whole book is worth reading, but I’ve highlighted below the sections that are most helpful to read before working through the lessons with my recorded renditions.
+You’ll also find my recommended study order for the lessons (don’t do #1 first!) and a discussion with a listener about the context of the book.

-Moshe’s movement instructions are hard to follow while holding a book, so I recommend first listening to a lesson in our ATM book lesson collection, then reading through it in the book to reinforce its principles and integrating your learning.
+Feldenkrais’s instructions are hard to follow while holding a book, so I recommend first listening to a lesson in our ATM book lesson collection, then reading through it in the book to reinforce its principles and integrate your learning.
 His commentary can really help elucidate the lesson.

 Later, after your first listening and reading, you can lead yourself in the doing the complete lesson from the book or stick with the audio if you prefer.
 You can also use the book to refresh small parts of the lesson, or use it as a tool for imagining feeling the movements or principles of the lesson, which can be extremely helpful for your learning and improvement.